 - Homeroom

-A classroom where students meet at the beginning and end of the school day
+A classroom where students gather at the beginning and end of the school day

 - Report card